Police

 The program, called Ethical Policing Is Courageous (EPIC), will train officers to intervene with their colleagues in potentially problematic situations to stop misconduct and save lives.

-Thus far, 100 police officers have completed the program, and the goal is to ramp it up next year to get every officer trained and able to intervene in all ranks.
+Thus far, 100 police officers have completed the program, and the goal is to increase it next year to get every officer trained and able to intervene in all ranks.
 Officers are even being taught what to do if they see a superior acting inappropriately.

 The department called it a necessary step forward in policing that could help officers regain the community’s trust.